-Recently, our team collaboration tool just got a new exciting feature that helps achieving those desired business objectives.
-We introduced OKR's (Objectives and Key Results) in Weekdone, which brings your team one step closer to achieving those big and hairy business objectives that keep you from sleeping at night.
+Recently, our team collaboration tool just got a new exciting feature that helps highlight the importance of business objectives.
+We introduced OKRs (Objectives and Key Results) in Weekdone, which brings your team one step closer to achieving those big and hairy business objectives that keep you from sleeping at night.

 In case that sounded like a slight over-exaggeration and you are able to sleep like a baby – congratulations you are among the 1%.
 Now, claim your exclusive offer that helps boost your team collaboration here.

 But for others who need some daily motivation and food for the thought read further.
 As a lot of motivational speakers love to talk about goal setting, there are huge amounts of material that basically repeats the same idea.
 We talk about objective setting not because we have nothing else to talk about, but because it is just that important.

 Whenever you reevaluate the importance of business objectives, either alone or with your team, it makes you think what are you going to accomplish.
 During the process you should visualize the end result and find best ways getting there.

 Although there is nothing more basic in management than setting goals, it is also one part that is often overlooked and dealt without systematic approach.
 Whenever you hit a slump, remember Elbert Hubbard's famous words:

 "Many people fail in life, not for lack of ability or brains or even courage but simply because they have never organized their energies around a goal. "

 Therefore, how could you succeed and set business objectives you really want to achieve?
 In his research, Mark Murphy, CEO of Leadership IQ, defines 8 characteristics of business objectives that leads to great results:

 1. It's possible to vividly picture how wonderful it feels when the goals are accomplished.

 2. The goal setter must learn new skills to achieve the year's objectives.